24

 Based upon Larimer County’s review of its personnel processes, Larimer County Government will modify the personnel processes when necessary, and will include the development of new procedures in this Affirmative Action Program to ensure equal employment opportunity.
 To date, no modifications have been necessary.

-The physical and mental job qualifications of Larimer County jobs were reviewed during calendar year 2019 to ensure that, to the extent that such qualification requirements tend to screen out qualified individuals with disabilities and qualified disabled veterans, job qualifications are consistent with business necessity and the safe performance of the job.
+The physical and mental job qualifications of Larimer County jobs are reviewed every 3 years to ensure that, to the extent that such qualification requirements tend to screen out qualified individuals with disabilities and qualified disabled veterans, job qualifications are consistent with business necessity and the safe performance of the job.

 No qualification requirements were identified that are likely to have a screening effect.
 All job qualification requirements were found to be job-related and consistent with business necessity and safety.